Manage Tokens and Certificates

 You can share an authentication key from any bank or company that shares the authentication.

-- For all the banks set up in the newly added company, ensure the information specified on the bank card (in the Communication Agreement FastTab) is the same as the information specified for the banks in the company from where you shared the authentication.
+• For all the banks set up in the newly added company, ensure the information specified on the bank card (in the Communication Agreement FastTab) is the same as those specified for the banks in the company from where you shared the authentication.

 To renew an authentication

-Bank certificates and tokens expire after a certain period depending on your bank.
-Three months before the authentication expires, Payment Management sends a request to the bank regarding the authentication renewal.
-This happens in the background, and the authentication will automatically be renewed.
+Bank certificates and tokens have an expiration period determined by your bank.
+Approximately three months before the authentication expires, Payment Management automatically sends a renewal request to the bank on your behalf.
+This renewal process occurs in the background, ensuring that the authentication is automatically renewed without any manual intervention required.

 To delete an authentication